Work105/movie-ticket-system/README.md

 ## 🚀 Getting Started

-Follow these steps carefully to run the project locally.
+Follow these steps **carefully** to run the project on your local machine.

 ### Step 1 — Clone the Repository